EarthSciML/EarthSciMLBase.jl/docs/src/simulator.md

 ...and then create a Simulator.
-Our simulator specification needs to include grid spacing the the `lon`, `lat`, and `lev` coordinates, which we set as 0.1π, 0.1π, and 1, respectively, and it needs us to chose an ODE solver from the [options available in DifferentialEquations.jl](https://docs.sciml.ai/DiffEqDocs/stable/solvers/ode_solve/).
+Our simulator specification needs to include grid spacing the the `lon`, `lat`, and `lev` coordinates, which we set as 0.1π, 0.1π, and 1, respectively.
-We choose the `Tsit5` solver:

 ```@example sim
 sim = Simulator(csys, [0.1π, 0.1π, 1], Tsit5())
 nothing #hide
 ```

-Finally, we can run the simulation:
+Finally, we can choose a [`SimulatorStrategy`](@ref) and run the simulation.
+We choose the [`StrangSimulatorThreads`](@ref) strategy, which needs us to specify ODE solvers from the [options available in DifferentialEquations.jl](https://docs.sciml.ai/DiffEqDocs/stable/solvers/ode_solve/) for both the MTK system and the operator(s).
+We choose the `Tsit5` solver for our MTK system and the `Euler` solver for our operator.
+We also choose a time step of 1.0 seconds:

 ```@example sim
-run!(sim)
+st = SimulatorStrangThreads(Tsit5(), Euler(), 1.0)

+@time run!(sim, st)
 ```

-...and plot the result at the end of the simulation:
+After the simulation finishes, we can plot the result at the end of the simulation:

 ```@example sim
 plot(